 Ponytail Palm Propagation

-Ponytail palms are also often propagated by division of offsets.
-These are smaller versions of the parent plant that may crop up around the
+Ponytail palms are also often propagated by the division of offsets.
+These are smaller versions of the parent plant that may crop up around the swollen trunk.
+Remove these in spring and start them off in pots for the first couple of years.

 For ponytail palm seed propagation, you will need fresh, viable seed from the pollinated flowers.
 The plants are dioecious, which means only female plants produce seed.
 Gather the capsules or fruits when they are no longer green and are tan to brown.
 Open capsules into a clean container or onto paper to capture the seeds.
 Bloom time is summer, so the best time for harvesting ponytail palm seeds is early fall.